 Similarly, teachers gave mixed reviews on the FIS take-home science kits.
-The expectation is that all treatment teachers send home FIS booklets, and send home GoVision glasses with consented students only to record family interactions while working through the activities.
+The expectation was that all treatment teachers send home FIS booklets and send home GoVision glasses with consented students only to record family interactions while working through the activities.
 During the second year of the project, 18 treatment teachers returned 251 microSD cards from the GoVision glasses.
-An end of the year family survey (n = 82), reported that 85% of families considered the FIS family activities fun, 91% considered the activities a valuable learning experience, 84% reported that FIS activities helped the family engage in science-related conversations, and 87% reported the learner's (student's) attitude toward science improved.
-While some teachers neglected to send the kits home with students entirely, some teachers cited low levels of participation due to limited family involvement, a lack of time, and because the activities were optional.
+An end-of-the-year family survey (n = 82) reported that 85% of families considered the FIS family activities fun, 91% considered the activities a valuable learning experience, 84% reported that FIS activities helped the family engage in science-related conversations, and 87% reported the learner's (student's) attitude toward science improved.
+Some teachers cited low levels of participation due to limited family involvement, a lack of time, and because the activities were optional.
 A small number of teachers described the familial involvement with the science kits as "disappointing" and "disengaged."
 Others described more barriers to home implementation of the science kits because households lacked the necessary materials (such as ice trays) or because parents objected to the idea of introducing recording devices into the home.
-A teacher respondent said simply of her students, "There's no support at home."
 Perhaps a more common rationale was that the science kits took a backseat to preparing students for the STAAR test.
 Still, most teachers gave positive feedback on the science kits, finding that the activities were educational but "a different kind of homework."
 The family involvement science kits were successful for those students and families who embraced them.
 A teacher respondent summarized the general sentiment towards LISTO saying, "There may be some difficulties, but it is an overall excellent program."